mahmoudmohamedramadan/Backend-Roadmap/README.md

 <a href="https://www.youtube.com/playlist?list=PLDoPjvoNmBAz6DT8SzQ1CODJTH-NIA7R9">Database</a>

 ### Payment Gateway: Traversy Media
-Sometimes you need to provide Payment methods to your website like {Stripe, HyperPal, PayPal, ...} 👇
+Sometimes you need to provide Payment methods to your website such as (<a href="https://www.hyperpay.com/ar/%D9%87%D8%A7%D9%8A%D8%A8%D8%B1%D8%A8%D9%8A/">Hyper Pay</a>, <a href="https://developer.paypal.com/">PayPal</a>, ...etc) 👇

 <a href="https://www.youtube.com/playlist?list=PLillGF-Rfqbb8OFHzQhkEElaReewJlwca">Payment Gateway</a>

+> You can see how I implement `Hyper Pay` payment gateway in <a href="https://github.com/mahmoudmohamedramadan/Delivery-Management">Delivery-Management</a> project

 ### API: Traversy Media
 Finally, after you’ve finished `PHP` & `MySQL` you'll need to know how to create APIs to be usable via `Android TEAM` 👇